Elementor Free vs Elementor Pro: 16 Key Differences

-Elementor is the most popular page builder plugin for WordPress with over 13 installations.
-The plugin itself is available in two versions: Free and Pro.
-If you plan to upgrade to the pro version and wondering what features you can unlock, this post will show you the detailed features comparison between Elementor Free vs Pro.
+There are two versions of Elementor: Free and Pro.
+If you plan to upgrade to the pro version and wondering what features you can unlock, this post will show you the detailed features comparison between two.

 One thing to note.
 The pro version of Elementor is available in tiered-based plans.
 Not all pro features are available on the lowest plan.
 For instance, the Essential plan doesn’t support custom dynamic content, popup builder, third-party integration, and Notes.